Staking is a key mechanism that aims to bring a new layer of cryptoeconomic security to Chainlink.

 When can I withdraw from v0.1?

-Upon the launch of v0.2 Priority Migration on November 28, 2023 at 12PM ET, v0.1 stakers will have the ability to migrate all or a portion of their v0.1 staked LINK and rewards to v0.2 or withdraw to their own wallets.
-Note that stakers who withdraw their staked LINK from v0.1 do not need to go through a cooldown period, as the unbonding mechanism is a new feature introduced in v0.2.
+On November 28, 2023 at 12PM ET, v0.1 stakers had their staked LINK and accrued rewards unlocked.
+On the same date, the v0.1 staking pool became inactive and is no longer emitting rewards or securing Chainlink services.
+Stakers who withdraw their staked LINK and accrued rewards from v0.1 do not need to go through a cooldown period, as the unbonding mechanism is a new feature introduced in v0.2. v0.1 staked LINK and rewards can be withdrawn at https://staking.chain.link

-On November 28, 2023 at 12PM ET, v0.1 stakers have the exclusive opportunity to migrate their v0.1 stake and accrued LINK rewards to v0.2 or withdraw.
-The Priority Migration period will last for nine days, where v0.1 stakers can choose to migrate all or a portion of their v0.1 stake and rewards.
-Once the Priority Migration period ends, v0.1 stakers can still migrate or withdraw during Early Access and General Access; however, entry to v0.2 will not be guaranteed due to the capped pool size.
-Migration will take place on staking.chain.link.
-Read this blog or watch this video for a step-by-step tutorial on how to migrate your v0.1 staked LINK to v0.2.
+Starting on November 28, 2023 at 12PM ET, v0.1 stakers had the exclusive opportunity to migrate their v0.1 stake and accrued LINK rewards to v0.2.
+The Priority Migration period lasted for nine days, wherein v0.1 stakers could choose to migrate all or a portion of their v0.1 stake and rewards to v0.2 with guaranteed access.
+Once the Priority Migration period ended on December 7, 2023 at 12PM ET, v0.1 stakers had the opportunity to migrate during Early Access before the pool filled.

 Note that the smart contracts for Chainlink Staking v0.1 and v0.2 are non-custodial by design, meaning no entity other than the staker themselves can withdraw or migrate their LINK. v0.1 stakers will need to provide explicit approval to migrate or withdraw their staked v0.1 LINK and rewards by signing an onchain transaction.